An Afternoon with Bryan Stevenson

 To Kill a Mockingbird.”

-Reading Across Rhode Island Kicks Off on January 29th from 2:00 – 4:00 pm at the
+Reading Across Rhode Island Kick Off Video from January 29th from 2:00 – 4:00 pm at the

 Providence Public Library, Providence, RI

-Readers are invited to join Reading Across Rhode Island Honorary Chairs Judge Judith
+Readers joined Reading Across Rhode Island Honorary Chairs Judge Judith

 Colenback Savage and Judge Edward C. Clifton, both retired trial justices of the Rhode